Five Things You May Not Know About Goodyear Race Tires

 “The tire is the most important thing on a car, because it connects you to the race track” – Dale Earnhardt Jr.

 Everything in NASCAR rides on Goodyear Tires, as you can see in our video above from our race day experience at the Consumers Energy 400.
-We were recently invited to get a behind the scenes look at the Official Tire of NASCAR, from the Goodyear factory in Akron, to the track at Michigan International Speedway.
+Back in 2018, we were invited to get a behind the scenes look at the Official Tire of NASCAR, from the Goodyear factory in Akron, to the track at Michigan International Speedway.
 We learned more about race tires in two days than we suspect most race fans learn in a lifetime of left turns, so to help share that knowledge, we’re going to start with this excellent infographic, to get your oriented on Goodyear’s Racing Tires:

 In the interest of pushing past the rubber rumors and diving deep on some tire trivia, we’ve prepared this list of Five Things You May Not Know About Goodyear Race Tires.
 Although we promise if you make it to the finish line, you’ll learn much more than five things.